NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Welcome--DOCID35.md

 like other Images to start new instances.
 Making a Snapshot is simple:

-1. Go to the Dashboard ‘Instances’ tab
+1. Go to the Dashboard "Instances" tab
 1. Click "Create Snapshot" for the running instance you wish to copy.

 ## Keypairs